 Millions of people across the country get swamped with these annoying bouts of sneezing, coughing, congestion and puffy eyes, and although there are ways to reduce the effects through over-the-counter medication, you can take steps to noticeably reduce the havoc allergens wreak in your home.
-To help you out, the professionals at Acree Air Conditioning have a few easy options for you consider.
+To help you out, the professionals at Acree Plumbing, Air & Electric have a few easy options for you consider.
 However, if the allergens get too much to bear, there might be a problem with your indoor air quality.
 We’re fully equipped to handle IAQ problems, so give us a call!

 Dust is arguably the leading cause of home-based allergy problems.
 Dust mites (obviously) love to hang out there, and without regular cleaning and removal, dust can pile up on you and make living at home an exercise in frustration.

 - Vacuum consistently, and with a HEPA (High-Efficiency Particulate Air) filter, which removes 99.97 percent of particles .3 microns and larger.

 - Wet a rag when cleaning to collect more dust.
 It’ll trap more of the dust particles laying around than a dry one will.

 - Those get at the symptoms, but they don’t necessarily help you eliminate the root of the problem.
 If you take steps to minimize the amount of clutter around your home, dust will have fewer places to congregate and set up shop in the first place.